luman-studio/luman-spooner/README.md

 The **Spawn** menu provides searchable lists to select an entity to spawn.
 Left-clicking on an entity sets it as your current spawn.

-If an entity is not included in the list, you can still spawn it by entering the full model name in the search field and clicking **Spawn By Name**.
+If an entity is not in the list, enter its full model name in the search field and click **Spawn By Name**.

-Right-clicking an entity in any of the spawn menus will add that entity as a favourite.
-Clickin the favourites button will toggle displaying only your favourited entities.
+Right-click an entity in any spawn menu to add it as a favourite.
+Click the favourites button to toggle showing only favourited entities.

 ### Database menu - X

 The **Database** menu stores a list of entities.
 When an entity is spawned, it is automatically added to the current database.
 Existing entities can be added/removed from the database via the **Properties** menu.

-- Left-click on an entity to open it in the **Properties** menu
+- Left-click an entity to open it in the **Properties** menu
-- Right-click on an entity to delete it
+- Right-click an entity to delete it
 - Click **Delete All** to delete all entities in the database

 ### Properties menu - Tab

-The **Properties** menu lists and allows you to edit properties of an entity.
+The **Properties** menu lists and lets you edit the properties of an entity.

 ### Save/Load Database menu - J

-The **Save/Load Database** menu allows you to store your current database with a name, and then load all the entities from it again later.
+The **Save/Load Database** menu lets you store your current database with a name and load its entities again later.

-- To save your current database, enter name in the field and click **Save**.
+- To save, enter a name in the field and click **Save**.
-- To load a saved database, left-click on the name of the database.
+- To load, left-click the name of the database.
-- To delete a saved database, right-click on the name of the database.
+- To delete, right-click the name of the database.
-- To import a database or export the current database, click **Import/Export**.
+- To import or export, click **Import/Export**.

-Checking the **Load relative to cursor position** box will spawn the entities in the selected database relative to the current cursor position, rather than exactly where they were originally placed.
+- **Load relative to cursor position** — spawns entities relative to the current cursor position instead of their original coordinates.

-Checking the **Replace current DB** box will replace your current database with the loaded database, rather than merging the two.
+- **Replace current DB** — replaces your current database with the loaded one instead of merging them.

-Checking the **Save/Load deletions** box will save what entities you delete, and delete them again when the database is loaded.
+- **Save/Load deletions** — saves which entities you delete and deletes them again when the database is loaded.

 ### Import/Export menu

-The **Import/Export** menu allows you to import and export databases in a number of different formats:
+The **Import/Export** menu imports and exports databases in several formats:

 | Format | Description | Export? | Import? |
 |--------|-------------|---------|---------|